Enrique Peña Nieto: Governor of the State of Mexico (2005–2011)

-Peña Nieto also claimed that he halved the murder rate in the State of Mexico during his time as governor, but retracted this claim after The Economist showed that the murder rate did not diminish and was being measured in a different way.
+Peña Nieto also claimed that he halved the murder rate in the State of Mexico during his time as governor, but retracted this claim after The Economist showed that the murder rate did not diminish and was being measured differently.

 The Yo Soy 132 student movement criticized Peña Nieto for his stance on the San Salvador Atenco unrest, which occurred during his term as governor.
-A report from the National Human Rights Commission (CNDH) stated protestors were subjected to cruel, inhuman or degrading treatment, arbitrary arrests and sexual assault, and remarked the excessive use of force by state and federal police.
+A report from the National Human Rights Commission (CNDH) stated protestors were subjected to cruel, inhuman, or degrading treatment, arbitrary arrests, and sexual assault, and remarked on the excessive use of force by state and federal police.
 Peña Nieto stated in an interview that he does not justify the actions of the state and municipal forces, but also mentioned that they were not gladly received by the citizens of San Salvador Atenco upon their arrival.

 Presidential campaign

-On 23 November 2011, Peña Nieto went to a book fair in Casa del Lago, Mexico City.
+On 23 November 2011, Peña Nieto attended a book fair in Casa del Lago, Mexico City.
 There he presented his book México, la gran esperanza (Mexico, the great hope).
-He was accompanied by writer Héctor Aguilar Camín, the former governor of Mexico's Central Bank, Guillermo Ortiz Martínez, and the journalist Jaime Sánchez Susarrey.
-In the book, Peña Nieto argued that Mexico needed to expand its economy to create more jobs, insisting that in the past the country has only created jobs in the informal sector.
+He was accompanied by the writer Héctor Aguilar Camín, the former governor of Mexico's Central Bank, Guillermo Ortiz Martínez, and the journalist Jaime Sánchez Susarrey.
+In the book, Peña Nieto argued that Mexico needed to expand its economy to create more jobs, insisting that in the past, the country had only created jobs in the informal sector.
 Additionally, he argued that promoting Pemex (Mexico's state-owned oil company) to compete in the private sector would create more jobs, elevate productivity, and balance wealth distribution across Mexico.
 Peña Nieto dedicated the book to his wife Angélica Rivera and to governor Eruviel Ávila Villegas and his family.
-Peña Nieto said that the return of the PRI marks a new era in Mexico, and that his book served as a starting point to take Mexico "to better horizons".
+Peña Nieto said that the return of the PRI marks a new era in Mexico and that his book served as a starting point to take Mexico "to better horizons".

 On 27 November 2011, a few days after the book fair, Peña Nieto was the PRI's last standing nominee for the 2012 Mexican presidential elections.
 The former State of Mexico governor completed his nomination at an event that gathered sympathizers and politicians.
-Six days earlier, the senator and preliminary candidate of the PRI, Manlio Fabio Beltrones, withdrew from the race and gave Peña Nieto a clear path towards the presidency.
+Six days earlier, the senator and preliminary candidate of the PRI, Manlio Fabio Beltrones, withdrew from the race and gave Peña Nieto a clear path toward the presidency.
 During a book fair a month later, Peña Nieto's public image came into question after he struggled to answer a question that asked which three books had marked his life.
 Later, Peña Nieto was interviewed by El País and admitted that he did not know the price of tortillas.
 When he was criticized as being out of touch, Peña Nieto insisted that he was not "the woman of the household" and thus would not know the price.

 His campaign was supported by the Commitment to Mexico alliance.